 Kathy earned her B.A. from Flagler College.
 She earned her master’s in counseling from Reformed Theological Seminary-Orlando, in Orlando, Florida.
 She is licensed to practice as a Licensed Mental Health Counselor in the state of Florida.

-Kathy’s areas of professional interest include grief, anxiety, depression, time management, and interpersonal relationship.
+Kathy’s areas of professional interest include grief, anxiety, depression, time management, and interpersonal relationships.